A Survey of LLM Prompt Datasets: Taxonomy, Linguistic Patterns, and Practical Uses: Limitations and Discussion

-The amount of prompt data is growing rapidly.
-Based on our proposed taxonomy, we encourage further studies to continuously explore and update analyses in accordance with emerging trends.
-Additionally, we hope that future research will conduct more in-depth experiments on prompt datasets, which could be vital for advancing prompt design.
+\paragraph{Lack of prompt-effect evaluation.} Due to the diversity of tasks among our selected datasets, this study does not include an evaluation of prompt effects via LLM inference.
+Future research could incorporate prompt-based approaches (e.g., running the same prompts through multiple LLMs and comparing responses) for a more thorough assessment.
+As the amount of prompt data is growing rapidly, we encourage further studies to continuously explore and update analyses in accordance with emerging trends, which could be vital for advancing prompt design.